Skip to content

 USING O&G HERITAGE TO MOVE TOWARDS GREEN ENERGY

-Within Acteon, our strategic business segments and service line brands are taking an active approach to adapt our services.
+Within Acteon, our strategic business segments are taking an active approach to adapting our services.
 We are currently looking at riser technology by designing units to provide cooling water to hydrocarbon processing facilities.
 Taking water from the deeper colder parts of the ocean allows a more efficient process of cooling in the hydrocarbon processing plant, resulting in less energy used and less carbon dioxide produced during the production of the hydrocarbon.
 This is one of the techniques that can be used to decarbonise hydrocarbon production.

 Carbon Capture, Utilisation and Storage